ThymonA/FiveM-Mustache/README.md

 Download FiveM Mustache place it in your server resource directory and rename it to `mustache`.

-Below is quick example how to use lustache:
+Below is quick example how to use mustache:
 **manifest.lua** or **__resource.lua**
 ```lua
 server_scripts {